Updated: June 24, 2021, at 10:00 a.m.

 A number of local pharmacies, including Safeway, Fred Meyer and Bi-Mart, are adminstering vaccines.
-Use the vaccine locator tool to find a location.
+Use the vaccine locator tool to find a location near you.
 If you have questions about where to get an appointment, contact the Kittitas County Public Health Department.

 In addition, some on-campus vaccination opportunities are being planned this summer, including pop-up clinics on the Ellensburg campus.
 Details to follow.

 To learn more about CWU’s vaccination requirement for the upcoming academic year, click here.

 Educate Yourself About Common Vaccine Myths

 No. COVID-19 vaccines do not change or interact with your DNA in any way.
 There are currently two types of COVID-19 vaccines that have been authorized and recommended for use in the United States: messenger RNA (mRNA) vaccines and a viral vector vaccine.
 Both mRNA and viral vector COVID-19 vaccines deliver instructions (genetic material) to our cells to start building protection against the virus.

 Learn more about how mRNA COVID-19 vaccines work.

 Is it safe for me to get a COVID-19 vaccine if I want to have a baby one day?

 Yes.
 If you are trying to become pregnant now or want to get pregnant in the future, you may get a vaccine when one is available to you.
 There is currently no evidence that COVID-19 vaccination causes any problems with pregnancy, including the development of the placenta.
 In addition, there is no evidence that fertility problems are a side effect of any vaccine, including COVID-19 vaccines.